eclipse-velocitas/devenv-devcontainer-setup/grpc-interface-support/README.md

 ## Generation

-Run the expoed `generate-sdk` program via Velocitas CLI to generate a service SDK for usage within either client or server applications. e.g.
+Run the exposed `generate-sdk` program via Velocitas CLI to generate a service SDK for usage within either client or server applications. e.g.

 ```